 Sadeghi, S., Scheutz, M. (2018).
 Early Syntactic Bootstrapping in an Incremental Memory-Limited Word Learner.
 In Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18).
-Awarded student scholarship for travel expenses to AAAI-18. pdf
+Awarded student travel scholarship. pdf

 Sadeghi, S., Scheutz, M. (2017).
 Joint Acquisition of Word Order and Word Referent in a Memory-Limited and Incremental Learner.
 In Proceedings of the 2017 8th IEEE International Conference on Cognitive Infocommunications (CogInfoCom). pdf

 Sadeghi, S., Scheutz, M., Krause, E. (2017).
 An Embodied Incremental Bayesian Model of Cross-Situational Word Learning.
 In Proceedings of the 2017 Joint IEEE International Conference on Development and learning and Epigenetic Robotics (ICDL-EPIROB). pdf (Demo is available here).

 Scheutz, M., Krause, E., and Sadeghi, S. (2014).
 An Embodied Real-Time Model of Language-Guided Incremental Visual Search.
 In Proceedings of the 36th Annual Conference of the Cognitive Science Society. pdf